MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

  - **Demo 19: Create Unit test for the class library.**

-    In this demo you will learn and understand how to add and perform Unit Testing on the Calc Class library to know if the business logic for the Class library working properly or not, you will learn the triple A method (Arrange Act Assert method) to measure the code coverage and to know if the business logic is returning the targeted values.
+    In this demo you will learn and understand how to add and perform Unit Testing on the Calc Class library to know if the business logic for the Class library working properly or not, you will learn the triple A (Arrange, Act, Assert) method to measure the code coverage and to know if the business logic is returning the targeted values.

     Also, you will learn the difference between the Static Analysis and Dynamic Analysis and know the components of Unit test and how to create it.